-Alabama 177 loops east from U.S. 43 into Jackson, the county seat of Clarke County.
-The route was four-laned from the southern terminus to industrial areas on the Tombigbee River to accommodate increasing truck traffic.
-Alabama 69 ends at Alabama 177 and Downtown Jackson.
+Alabama Route 177 loops 5.16 miles east from U.S. 43 into Jackson, the county seat of Clarke County.
+The route was four-laned from the U.S. 43 by the Tombigbee River southward to accommodate increasing truck traffic to industrial areas.
+SR 69 ends at SR 177 north of Downtown Jackson.

-Alabama 177 represents the original routing of U.S. 43, which now bypasses the city to the northwest on a four-lane alignment.
+Historically, SR 177 represents the original alignment for U.S. 43.
+U.S. 43 bypasses the city to the northwest on a four-lane alignment.

 |An end shield formally marks the northbound conclusion of SR 177 at U.S. 43.
 U.S. 43 bypasses Jackson to the north and continues 14 miles from SR 177 to U.S. 84 at Grove Hill.
 Photo taken 02/10/02.|